 The term drayage is used within the logistics industry to describe the transportation of goods over short distances, often within the same metropolitan area.
 You may hear professionals within the shipping industry refer to intermodal shipping and intermodal drayage, which describes the use of two or more forms of transportation to take goods from one location to another.

 The drayage process is often part of a longer journey, and therefore is crucial for transporting goods.
-Without drayage, the logistical and shipping industry supply chain could not function.
+Without drayage services, the logistical and shipping industry supply chain could not function.

-Types of Drayage
+Types of Drayage Services

-The Intermodal Association of North America (IANA) divides the various types of drayage services into categories that help understand each group’s relevance in your business supply chain.
+The Intermodal Association of North America (IANA) divides the various types of drayage transport services into categories that help understand each group’s relevance in your business supply chain.

 Retail customers may not have the resources to pick up their goods from a terminal, and door-to-door drayage allows them to take delivery of their merchandise at their store or warehouse.

-The logistics industry works within tight timeframes.
+The logistics and drayage industry works within tight timeframes.
 Even a small delay in one stage of the supply chain can lead to an intermodal hub exceeding its storage limit.
 In this scenario, shuttle drayage takes containers to an overflow lot, where transporters can store both full and empty storage units.

 This ability relieves pressure on already full storage areas and allows the transporter to keep goods moving through their hub.